Loma del Capiro: History

 With a strategic location overlooking the city, the hill was decisive for the rebels in their quest to take down the Batista regime in 1958.
 Boasting an army airport, Santa Clara city had several garrisons, numerous troops, mortars tanks and air support.
 Che Guevara initially estimated that taking over the city would take around two months of fighting.
 A key action in the very beginning of the battle made it happen in just a few days.
 Che intercepted an armored train filled with weapons passing the skirts of Capiro hill.
-The train was derailed and using Molotov cocktails against its metal walls.
-The soldiers inside did not stand a chance against the heat and gave up.
+The train was derailed and using Molotov cocktails against its metal walls, the soldiers inside did not stand a chance against the heat and surrendered.
 A museum and monument of the armored train action stands near the hill today.
-With all the new armament the rebels began gaining positions inside the city.
+With all the new armaments the rebels began gaining positions inside the city.
 Once Santa Clara was in the hands of the rebel force, Batista fled Cuba from Havana, never to return again.
-The Revolution triumphed that very day.